gifflet/parallax/index.md

    - **Monte Carlo Selection**: Simulate outcomes for each approach
    - **Decision Justification**: Explicit reasoning chain for selection
    - **Counterfactual Documentation**: "Why not X?" for each rejected path
+   - **IF SUBTASK MODE**: Ensure approach aligns with parent task architecture and other subtasks

 4. Implement solution following specifications exactly ✅ Self-Consistency Checks:
    - Does implementation match ALL requirements?
    - Are edge cases handled properly?
    - Is code idiomatic and maintainable?
+   - **IF SUBTASK MODE**: Does implementation integrate properly with parent task?
    - Implementation Confidence: ____%

 5. Create comprehensive tests for implementation